 assetlib Module

-Theassetlib module provides functions to check the risk sensitivity classification of resources and groups based on their connection type or admin overrides.
+Theassetlib module provides functions to look up the risk sensitivity classification of resources and groups, and to query historical access requests for them.

 Get resource risk sensitivity